PrEP (Pre-Exposure Prophylaxis)

 Powerful Protection from HIV

-Pre-Exposure Prophylaxis, or PrEP, is medication that can help prevent HIV infection in people who are at risk of contracting the disease.
+Pre-Exposure Prophylaxis, or PrEP, is a medication that can prevent HIV infection in at-risk people.

 PrEP is a powerful HIV prevention tool, and can be combined with condoms and other prevention methods to provide even greater protection than when used alone.
 PrEP does not prevent other sexually transmitted diseases or pregnancy.